1999–2000 Ukrainian Second League

-The 1999–2000 Ukrainian Second League is the ninth season of 3rd level professional football in Ukraine.
-The competitions are divided into three groups – A, B, and C.
+The 1999–2000 Ukrainian Second League was the ninth season of 3rd level professional football in Ukraine.
+The competitions were divided into three groups – A, B, and C.

 The groups were won respectively by FC Bukovyna Chernivtsi, FC Borysfen Boryspil and FC Dnipro-2 Dnipropetrovsk.

 Team changes

 Promoted

 The following team were promoted from the 1998–99 Ukrainian Football Amateur League: